 Sign responses are carried in a <dss:SignResponse> element according to requirements and conditions of the following subsections.

-The <dss:SignResponse> element MUST have a Profile attribute with the value “http://id.elegnamnden.se/csig/1.0/eid2-dss/profile”, which specifies conformance to this implementation profile.
+The <dss:SignResponse> element MUST have a Profile attribute with the value “http://id.elegnamnden.se/csig/1.1/dss-ext/profile”, which specifies conformance to this implementation profile.

 The <dss:SignResponse> element MUST have a RequestID attribute with a value that is identical to the sign request that is being serviced through this sign response.